Apoorv7/Django-PizzaApi-App/README.md

     http://localhost:8000/api/pizadd/
     ```

-* For Alter/Delete data :-
-* Note that here 'i' is the id of the database you want to delete or alter which you can view from the retriving link
+* For Alter/Delete data :- ( Note : Here 'i' is the id of the database you want to delete or alter which you can view from the retriving link )
     ```
     http://localhost:8000/api/pizalter/i/
     ```